 Astrophytum myriostigma Lem.

 Bishop's Cap Cactus, Bishop's Cap, Bishop's-Cap, Bishop's Hat, Bishop's Miter Cactus, Bishop's-Hood

 Astrophytum myriostigma is a spineless cactus with a bright green, usually solitary stem covered with many tiny white hairy scales.
-The stem is globular to cylindrical, usually with five ribs, and grows up to 3.3 feet (1 m) and up to 8 inches (20 cm) in diameter.
-Usually has 5 ribs.
-The flowers are sweet scented, glossy yellow, funnel-shaped, up to 3 inches (7.5 cm) long and appear from the areoles at the tip of the stem of mature plant.
-The fruits are up to 1 inch (2.5 cm) in diameter, greenish to tannish-red and covered with brown, overlapping scales with long wool in their axil.
+The stem is globular to cylindrical, usually with five ribs, and grows up to 3.3 feet (1 m) tall and 8 inches (20 cm) in diameter.
+The sweet-scented flowers are glossy yellow, funnel-shaped, up to 3 inches (7.5 cm) long, and appear from the areoles at the tip of the stem.
+Fruits are up to 1 inch (2.5 cm) in diameter, greenish to tannish-red, and covered with overlapping brown scales with long wool in their axil.

 How to Grow and Care